Patent – how it worksThe page was last modified:

-Your invention must be new, in other words it cannot already be known when you submit your patent application.
-It does not matter in what way or where in the world it has become known.
-To find out if your invention is already known, you can get the help of PRV’s consulting service InterPat.
+Your invention must be new, in other words it must not already be known when you submit your patent application.
+It does not matter in what way or where in the world the invention is known.
+To find out if your invention is already known, PRV’s consulting service can help you.

 The invention must also have an inventive step, which means that it must significantly differ from the inventions known previously.

-In addition, your invention should be able to be made industrially.
-This means that it should be something tangible, such as an object or a way of producing something.
-It should also solve a problem in a technical way.
-Lastly, it must be reproducible, which means that the technical result must be the same every time the invention is used.
+In addition, your invention must be able to be made industrially applicable.
+This means that it must be something tangible, such as an object or a way of producing something.
+An invention is considered industrially applicable if it can be produced or utilized in any kind of industry.
+It must also be reproducible, which means that the technical result must be the same every time the invention is used.

 How much does it cost to apply for a patent?

 Familiarising yourself with the patent process and calculating your company’s costs for patents can be difficult and complicated.
-Therefore, PRV has developed four cost examples for those of you who are new to the patent field.
+To help you understand, PRV has developed four cost examples.

 Swedish Patent Database